egomezr/sample_code/README.md

 **Explanation of this piece of code:**

-This line instantates the main object to execute operations, we have to pass the credentials to gain access to the servers.<br>
+This line instantiates the main object to execute operations, we have to pass the credentials to gain access to the servers.<br>
 ```Java
 DynamicSession session = DynamicSession.Impl.getInstance(new RecordCredential(CSK, ACI));
 ```